Lindsay Jacob, Speech Writer, Author, Historian

 ‘A rollicking and truculent fictional journey to the edges of early medieval England when Christian righteousness was still struggling to extinguish the last embers of paganism, Murder at Elmstow is a darkly violent and action-packed whodunit’ – NetGalley Review Five Stars

 What I’d like to do in this site is to introduce Father Eadred and his times in East Anglia – a mix of fact and fiction.
-Eadred is the lead character in my new historical novel, Murder at Elmstow Minster.
+Eadred is the lead character in my new historical murder mystery novel, Murder at Elmstow Minster.

 Street Flash Mob Instructors